Study Finds Drastically Decreased Mortality Rate for Infants that Test Positive for Cannabis

-In an eye-opening study examining thousands of infants, it was found that those which tested positive for cannabis had a huge decrease in their likelihood of mortality.
+In an eye-opening study which examined 2,964 infants it was found that those with cannabis in their system had a huge decrease in their likelihood of early mortality.

-In the study, babies which were drug-negative saw an average mortality rate of 15.7 deaths per 1,000 live births.
-For cocaine and opiate-positive infants had a mortality rate of 17.7 and 18.4 deaths per 1,000 live births.
+In the 2-year study infants which were drug-negative had an average mortality rate of 15.7 deaths per 1,000 live births.
+Cocaine and opiate-positive infants had a mortality rate of 17.7 and 18.4 deaths per 1,000 live births.

-Even more drastic, and further indicative that the results aren’t coincidental, was that of the babies who tested positive for only cannabis, and no other substance (335 babies total), not a single one died during the course of the study.
+Of the babies who tested positive for only cannabis, and no other substance (157 babies total), not a single one died during the course of the study.
 Literally a 0% mortality rate.

 Although this is just one study, the results – which indicate that cannabis could drastically reduce infant mortality – are extremely promising.
 We look forward to further research on the issue.

 The study, which was published in the journal Pediatrics (the official journal of the American Academy of Pediatrics), can be found by clicking here.

 I big omission in this study was inclusion of babies with mothers that are negative for alcohol only vs alcohol with other drugs.

 drug positive means mothers who can afford drugs

 the drug negative deaths are higher because those mothers are poorer than the drug positive mothers.

 Cannabis is not the boogy man.
 It’s curing cancer for goodness sake.